Christina Linhardt: Career

-Linhardt produced, directed, and wrote Guantanamo Circus, which won a Hollywood F.A.M.E.
-Award for "Documentary of the Year," and was selected by the Library of Congress for inclusion in its permanent collection.
+Lihardt produced, directed, and wrote the 2013 short film Guantanamo Circus which won a Hollywood F.A.M.E.
+Award for "Documentary of the Year," and was selected by the US Library of Congress for inclusion in its permanent collection.
 The film also won an LA Music Award for its music score by Linhardt.
-She is staff writer for the California Philharmonic Orchestra.
+She directed the short film TROY!
+The Original Lady Boy, a documentary film about club singer Troy Walker that was selected to be in Heartland Film's "Pride Stride" event.